bccp/nbodykit/docs/source/mesh/common-operations.rst

 -----------------

-Users can resample a mesh by specifying the ``Nmesh`` keyword to the :func:`MeshSource.paint` function. a different value for ``Nmesh``.
+Users can resample a mesh by specifying the ``Nmesh`` keyword to the :func:`MeshSource.paint` function.
-For example, below we resample the our original :class:`~nbodykit.source.mesh.linear.LinearMesh` object, changing the mesh resolution from ``Nmesh=128`` to ``Nmesh=32``.
+For example, below we resample a :class:`~nbodykit.source.mesh.linear.LinearMesh` object, changing the mesh resolution from ``Nmesh=128`` to ``Nmesh=32``.